 What can we learn by analyzing the top publishers' website demographics?

 Looking at the screenshot above we can see that The New York Times has a predominantly male audience, while Buzzfeed’s is evenly split across genders.
 Fox News has a much older audience, while Buzzfeed targets Millennials.

 This information can be used by brands and advertisers who would like to understand the audience composition of each one of the publishers, to better target their audience.

-It can also be used by the big publishers to better understand their competitors' key audience segments and identify cross-industry trends.
+It can also be used by big publishers to better understand their competitors' key audience segments and identify cross-industry trends.

 1. How do you collect website demographic data?

-SimilarWeb has access to hundreds of thousands of internal analytics accounts which provide us with their demographic information (age and gender).
+SimilarWeb has access to hundreds of thousands of internal analytics accounts that provide us with their demographic information (age and gender).
 SimilarWeb also has the largest and most diverse panel in the industry.
 The combination of these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.